-Michal Govrin is the Content Developer for the Yom HaShoah Hitkansut at the Hartman Institute, an Israeli writer and a Professor at Tel Aviv University.
-At The Van Leer Institute, Govrin founded an inter-disciplinary research group that created the Hitkansut L’Yom HaShoah.
+Michal Govrin is the Content Developer for the Yom HaShoah Hitkansut at the Shalom Hartman Institute, a writer and a Professor at Tel Aviv University.
+At The Van Leer Institute, she founded an inter-disciplinary research group that created the Hitkansut L’Yom HaShoah.